StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 - Click on `Clients`
 - Click on `+Create Client`
 - Create a name and click on click on `Single Page App` - click create
-- If it asks for `What technology are you using?` - click ReactJS
+- If it asks for `What technology are you using?` - click React
 - Click on `Settings` in the tabs
 - You should see 3 variables at the top you need for your Heroku app.
   - Domain name = AUTH0_DOMAIN